George Peternousek

 George Peternousek (Jiří Petrnoušek) (born March 11, 1947) is a former professional ice hockey player.

 Born in Prague, Czechoslovakia, Peternousek later became a naturalized Dutch citizen and competed for the Netherlands national ice hockey team at both the 1980 Winter Olympics and the 1981 World Ice Hockey Championships.

 A defenceman, Peternousek scored a goal and two assists in all 5 of Holland's games in Lake Placid.
 He had two assists in 8 games at the World Championships the following year.

-Peternousek played for thirdteen years with Dutch club Tilburg Trappers.
+Peternousek played for thirteen years with Dutch club Tilburg Trappers.